AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 | SPARKPLUG_ADDRESS | Sparkplug node address to publish on.          |
 | HTTP_API_URL      | URL to publish for clients to contact the API. |

+`SPARKPLUG_ADDRESS` should be in the format `GROUP-ID/NODE-ID`, and should be set to a well-known address for the directory service.

 ## Known issues